dbsystel/microservice-integrationtest-gradle-plugin/README.md

 ### Test Framework
 Performs integration tests on the gradle plugin and provides some helpful groovy classes like the `ServiceUriResolver`.
 An artifact is built which can be used in your integration tests.

-### Test Runner
-Sample docker images which work in sync with the gradle plugin as test runner containers.

 ## Usage
 See test-framework for a sample integration of the plugin.